Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovia.md

 -   Barovia is a gloomy realm of valleys isolated by wolf-prowled forests and treacherous mountains.
 Dense clouds cast the land in perpetual gloom.

 -   The land's somber, superstitious people live in small, scattered villages.
-These communities are each led by a burgomaster who seeks to avoid the ire of the land's aloof lord, Count Strahd von Zarovich.
+These communities are each led by a burgomaster who seeks to avoid the ire of the land's aloof lord, [[Count Strahd von Zarovich]].
 Strangers are widely viewed with suspicion.

 -   Many locals believe Count von Zarovich is a vampire.
 He dwells in [[Castle Ravenloft]], a citadel from which few return.